cemheren/konvoy.io/README.md

 Make sure you are logged in and save it!
 (1440 mins = 1 day)
 ![alt text](https://github.com/cemheren/konvoy.io/blob/master/images/konvoy.io_playground_amzn.png)

-#Issues
+# Issues
-Please find any issue you find on this repo so we can fix it as soon as possible.
+Please file any issue you find on this repo so we can fix it as soon as possible.